 To keep things focused, common security group patterns are omitted, including:

-- Self-referencing security group rules
+- Self-referencing rules for intra-group communication

 - Cross-security-group references

-- Rule priority and conflict resolution
+- Rule descriptions and tags

-These omissions are intentional: the goal is to illustrate how each security group feature is wired, not provide drop-in security modules.
+These omissions are intentional: the goal is to illustrate how each security group feature is wired, not provide drop-in network security modules.
 See the Security Group resource reference for all available configuration options.

 Rule Management & Best Practices